shrisais/Data-Analytics-Pipeline/README.md

 # data_analytics_pipeline
-Environment Details:
+###Environment Details:

 Following are the environment chosen for this Lab:

-Apache Spark run on Virtual Machine (provided for Lab2 - Hadoop) Scripts were written in Python
+Apache Spark run on Virtual Machine
+Scripts were written in Python
 Steps to run the program:
 Note: Our file directory for the python script is /spark/lab3/src/script.py and for the data is /spark/lab3/data